fjrmoreews/cwl-workflow-SARS-CoV-2/README.md

 - To pursue this effort, we are looking for volunteers especially on task MRCA, 'S protein' analysis and Recombination Selection (but any complementary tasks  could be included as well)

+### why

+The initial idea is to convert  Galaxy workflows in CWL for different reasons :

+1/ CWL  is command line oriented.
+2/ no gui needed, but possible.
+3/ execution environment is easy to deploy
+( with docker...) on local PC,clusters or cloud).
+4/ interoperability, reusability
+5/ developer oriented (for tool creators AND workflow designers) 6/ design toolbox (see rabix-composer )
+7) open source + community

+In a second time, using these components, other workflow designers will be able to refine the initial workflows and, we hope,  create new ones to follow the state of the art on COVID19 research

 ### how to